rowancallahan/cfRNA-seq-pipeline/README.md

 $ git clone https://github.com/ohsu-cedar-comp-hub/Omics-QC-pipeline.git
 ```

-Create a samples/raw directory & a logs directory (if they do not exist) within this directory.
+Create a sample/raw directory, a logs directory and a data directory (if they do not exist) in your wdir().

 ```
 $ mkdir logs
+$ mkdir data
 $ mkdir samples
 $ cd samples
 $ mkdir raw